avera1988/Genome_Assembly_lecture/Doc/IDBA.md

 contig.one.fa coverage=	13.461
 ```

-This script will generate a contig.one.fa.coverage.txt where the first column has the contig ID and the second column the coverage
+This script will generate a contig.one.fa.coverage.txt where the first column has the contig ID, the length and the last column the coverage

 ```console
 (base) [veraponcedeleon.1@u009 DacBIdba]$ head contig.one.fa.coverage.txt
 contig-100_0	34647	12.220